 Kristine Ramos, Space Launch System Engineer, Aims High

-When Kristine Ramos was in college researching methanol fuel cells and nanocrystalline magnets, she had no idea that one day she would work on solid rocket boosters for the space shuttle program, or help design and build NASA’s Space Launch System (SLS), the rocket that will take the next man and first woman to the moon.
+When Kristine Ramos was in college researching methanol fuel cells and nanocrystalline magnets, she had no idea that one day she would work on solid rocket boosters for the space shuttle program, or help design and build NASA’s Space Launch System (SLS), the rocket that will take the first woman and first person of color to the moon.

 As a chemical engineering major, she feared she’d be confined to the oil, gas or medical fields.
 But she took a chance and applied to United Space Alliance in 2008 for a material and process engineering job.